 The column of check boxes indicate whether the listed file or directory is selected for backup.
-A '-' (minus) sign indicates that some of the files in the directory are being backed up, while a check mark indicates that _all_ of the files in that directory will be backed up.
-In the second frame of the example, the whole 'Users' directory has been selected for backup, so that all users' files will be backed up.
+A '-' (minus) sign indicates that _some_ of the files in the directory are being backed up, while a check mark indicates that _all_ of the files in that directory will be backed up.
+In the second frame of the example, the whole 'Users' directory has been selected for backup, so that all users' files from the machine will be backed up.

 If you make any changes, be sure to click the 'Save' button.

 Note: If you remove a file or directory from the backup selection, any existing backups of that file will be removed from your backup archive immediately.
 Be very careful when selecting what to include or remove.

 12. If you're re-installing Crashplan to recover files, on the first run of the program, after you select 'Replace Existing', you'll need to select which device archive you're going to use for this installation.
 The list will show the names of backup archives (usually named after machines).
 Select one of these, and you'll proceed to the Main window as shown in step 10.